There are many ways to enjoy the Great Barrier Reef, and a long weekend trip to Heron Island may be my favourite.

 If you don’t snorkel or dive, Heron Island is three times bigger than Lady Elliot Island and will provide more alternative activities and surprises (see more details later in this article).

-If you look for comfort and luxury, Heron Island resort will probably offer you a better experience.
+If you look for comfort, Heron Island resort will probably offer you a better experience.
 Rooms are more spacious, there is a spa on the island and the beach is made of sand (whereas it’s mostly coral pieces on Lady Elliot’s beach).
 However, Lady Elliot Island is an eco-resort, which makes a lot more sense in such a fragile environment threatened by climate change and could be a better fit with your values.